tdep-developers/tdep/docs/program/kubo_transport.md

 ### Short description

-Calculates the lattice thermal conductivity in the Green-Kubo formalism, including collective contribution and off-diagonal coherent term up to fourth-order interactions.
+Calculates the lattice thermal conductivity in the Green-Kubo formalism, including collective and off-diagonal contributions up to fourth-order interactions.

 ### Command line options: